mateusz83/msRay/README.md

 The devpacks contains:
 - engine source files in C
-- AMIGA OS framework for RTG (Visual Code project)
+- AMIGA OS framework for RTG (as Visual Code project)
-- WINDOWS framework (MSVC2019 project)
+- WINDOWS framework (as Visual Studio 2019 project)
-- level editor (Windows, MSVC2019 project)
+- level editor (for Windows, as Visual Studio 2019 project)
 - executables for Amiga OS and Windows (with demo level)

 The goals: